Sherlock Holmes and the Secret Weapon: Plot

 Sherlock Holmes (Basil Rathbone) pretends to be a Nazi spy to aid scientist Dr. Franz Tobel (William Post Jr.) and his new invention, a bombsight, in escaping a Gestapo trap in Switzerland.
 Holmes and Franz fly to London, where Holmes places him under the protection of his friend, Dr. Watson (Nigel Bruce).
-The scientist slips away against Holmes' instructions for a secret reunion with his fiancee, Charlotte Eberli (Kaaren Verne), and gives her an envelope containing a coded message.
+The scientist slips away against Holmes' instructions for a secret reunion with his fiancée, Charlotte Eberli (Kaaren Verne), and gives her an envelope containing a coded message.
 He tells Charlotte to give it to Holmes if anything should happen to him.
 German spies' attempt to abduct Tobel as he leaves Charlotte's apartment is foiled by a passing London bobby.

 Tobel successfully demonstrates the bombsight for Sir Reginald Bailey (Holmes Herbert) and observers from Bomber Command.
 Tobel, now under the protection of Inspector Lestrade (Dennis Hoey) and Scotland Yard, tells Sir Reginald that, although willing to provide the British with his bombsight, only he will know its secret and has a complex plan for its manufacture to keep the secret safe.
 He separates his invention into four parts and gives one to each of four Swiss scientists, known only to him and not to each other, to construct separately.
 Soon after, Holmes receives a call from Lestrade telling him that Tobel has disappeared.
 Holmes goes to Charlotte's flat, where he receives Tobel's envelope.
 Rather than the coded message, the message inside is from Holmes' nemesis, master criminal Professor Moriarty (Lionel Atwill), who is now working for the Germans.